 - 1/2 cup coconut cream or full-fat coconut milk

 - 2 Tbsp lemon juice

 - 1 tsp vanilla extract

 - 2 cups packed pitted medjool dates (measured after pits removed)

 - 2 tsp vanilla extract

 - 1/2 cup coconut flour (or sub almond flour)

 - 1/4 cup raisins

-If making the frosting (optional), soak the cashews in hot water for 30 minutes - 1 hour.
+- If making the frosting (optional), soak the cashews in hot water for 30 minutes – 1 hour.
 Then rinse and drain.
-Add to a high-speed blender along with coconut cream, lemon juice, maple syrup, and vanilla and blend on high until very creamy and smooth scraping side as needed.
+Add to a high-speed blender along with coconut cream, lemon juice, maple syrup, and vanilla and blend on high until very creamy and smooth, scraping the sides as needed.
 Cover and refrigerate to chill.

-Store leftovers covered in the refrigerator up to 1 week or in the freezer up to 1 month.
-It's best enjoy slightly chilled (not frozen).
+- Store leftovers covered in the refrigerator up to 1 week or in the freezer up to 1 month.
+It's best enjoyed slightly chilled (not frozen).
 You can let it sit out at room temperature up to 2 hours, but the frosting can begin to get soft.